mlanin/laravel-api-debugger/README.md

 This collections listens to all queries events and logs them in `connections`, `query`, `time` structure.

+#### CacheCollection

+It can show you cache hits, misses, writes and forgets.

 #### ProfilingCollection

 It allows you to measure time taken to perform actions in your code.